woguta/Bacterial-WGS/Illumina.md

 ```
 sbatch -w compute06 run_fastqc_trim.sh
 ```
-9. Genome Assembly using SPAdes for the trimmed files
+9. De-novo Genome Assembly using SPAdes for the trimmed files

 i) for one sample
 ```